sveiae/website/_posts/2021-03-01-basic-security-tests.md

 {% include leadfeederAnalytics.html %}

 # If attackers can do it, you can test it.
 TLDR: Use standard tests to see how your security posture is doing, instead of reading up on hundreds of pages of compliance documents or worrying about the latest security news.
-If you just want to start testing, go here to [register][https://www.securiful.com/blog/basic-security-tests/#create-an-account-and-start-testing] to register for a free trial of our testing software.
+If you just want to start testing, head over to [register][create account] to register for a free trial of our testing software.

 ## Problem: compliance- and-hype driven security
 ![compliance](/assets/images/2021-03-01/paper-stack.jpeg){:class="img-responsive"}